Category: Story

 What are the recommended dimensions for social media in 2026?

-Standard dimensions for 2026 include: Instagram feed posts at 1080x1080px (Square) or 1080x1350px (Portrait); Facebook Cover photos at 820x312px; and LinkedIn Company Pages at 1128x191px.
-For high-DPI or Retina displays, it is recommended to export images at 2x these dimensions (e.g., 2160x2160px for Instagram) to ensure the visuals remain sharp on modern mobile screens.
+For high-DPI or Retina displays, export at 2x these dimensions (e.g., 2160x2160px for Instagram square) to ensure sharpness on modern mobile screens.

-• How to Change Photos Size Fast: 2026 Guide for Web, iOS, and Android
+• How to Change Photos Size Fast – 2026 Guide for Web, iOS, and Android

-How to Change Photos Size Fast: 2026 Guide for Web, iOS, and Android
+How to Change Photos Size Fast – 2026 Guide for Web, iOS, and Android

 Quick Ways to Change Photos Size Without Quality Loss

-1. Upload: Pick your source file (JPG, PNG, WebP, or AVIF).
+1. Upload Select source file JPG, PNG, WebP, or AVIF

 Simple 4-step resizing workflow